mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Background Color of Icons:
+To change the Background color of icons:

 ![Image](./_images/icon-bg.png)